-Manufacturing is not the only industry that’s being damaged as the U.S continues to outsource its jobs and move production offshore.
-University of California professor Norm Matloff warns that outsourcing and H-1B visas, which bring overseas workers into American firms, are destroying the U.S. software engineering profession.
+Manufacturing is not the only industry that’s being damaged as the U.S outsources its jobs and moves production offshore.
+University of California professor Norm Matloff warns that outsourcing and H-1B visas, which bring overseas workers to America, are destroying the U.S. software engineering profession.
 Computer science departments have been stymied, because they are heavily dependent on research and faculty funds from the very firms whose outsourcing practices are destroying the occupation in the United States.

 Falling enrollments mean fewer faculty positions and graduate students.
 Despite their funding being threatened by fewer enrollments, most computer science professors are unwilling to contradict their corporate benefactors’ erroneous claims that outsourcing is good for America.

 Many professors acknowledge that programming is a lost occupation for Americans, but claim there is still a future for American students in designing computer systems—a field dubbed “computer software systems architecture.”
 Matloff, a computer science professor himself, does not agree with this.
 He points out that it is impossible to design computer systems without having years of programming experience.
 If you lose programming, you lose the foundation of the occupation, and all the rest goes offshore as well.